Ducati Desert Sled, Enters The Land of Joy: The Ducati Desert Sled, is the latest Scrambler entrant, to the Land of Joy.

-Some argue, that this is the scrambler Ducati should have built first, as it’s the only variant with true off-road capability.
-Conversely, it could be argued that Ducati’s approach of initially building a fanbase for the scrambler, by targeting a broader segment of bikers i.e. those who love the scrambler look but wouldn’t necessarily head off into the desert or woods every weekend, was the more logical way to go.
+Some argue that this is the scrambler Ducati should have built first, as it’s the only variant with true off-road capability.
+Conversely, it could be argued that Ducati’s approach of initially building a fanbase for the Scrambler was the more logical way to go.
+They did that by targeting a broader segment of bikers.
+Those who love the scrambler look but wouldn’t necessarily head off into the desert or woods every weekend.

 DUCATI DESERT SLED – What’s New?

-According to Ducati, virtually everything on this bike has been redesigned or re-engineered to meet the challenges of the off-road environment, including the 803cc engine.
+According to Ducati, virtually everything on this bike has been redesigned or re-engineered to meet the challenges of the off-road environment.
+That includes the 803cc engine.